a92340a/Credit_All_In_One/README.md

 # Credit_All_In_One
-One-stop credit card information service including brief card introduction between Taiwan's banks, trending topics analysis from PPT community (One of Taiwan's largest forum) and easy-use question-answer retriever with chatbot
+One-stop credit card information service including brief card introduction between Taiwan's banks, trending topics analysis from the PTT community (One of Taiwan's largest forums) and easy-to-use question-answer retriever with chatbot

 Website: https://credit-all-in-one.com